IntelLabs/hec-p-isa-tools/kerngen/README.md

 # Introduction

-This is the kernel generator (kerngen) responsible for producing HERACLES ISA kernels for various polynomial operations that occur in FHE.
+This is the kernel generator (`kerngen`) responsible for producing HERACLES ISA kernels for various polynomial operations that occur in cryptography (or elsewhere) such as in homomorphic encryption (HE).
 A kernel is a code snippet of p-ISA instructions with the purpose of implementing some high level polynomial operation.

-Kerngen essentially takes an higher level language as input and outputs the kernels requested.
+`kerngen` essentially takes an higher level language as input and outputs the kernels requested.

 # Dependencies
-Kerngen is written as a pure python program.
+`kerngen` is written as a pure python program.
 Requirements required to be installed,

 - python >= 3.10